lukesahula/markdown-cv/index.md

 __Working as a Web developer at Datamole:__

-- Frontend & backend development (Application architecture design, making PoCs, unit testing... - Typescript, React, Redux, Storybook)
+- Frontend & backend development (Application architecture design, making PoCs, unit testing... - Typescript, React, Redux, Nest, Storybook)
 - UI design on the fly

 ## In the past